department-of-veterans-affairs/vets-design-system-documentation/src/_components/accordions.md

 ## Usage

-Accordions organize pieces of sibling content.
-Form controls, alerts, and other components should .

 ### When to use accordions

 Use an accordion when:

-* Users only need a few specific pieces of related content within a page.
+* Users only need to see a few pieces of sibling content within a page.
 * Information needs to be displayed in a small space.

 ### When to consider something else

+Consider another solution if:

-* If visitors need to see most or all of the information on a page.
-Use well-formatted text instead.
+* Users need to see most or all of the information on the page at one time.
+Use chunked text with discriptive headings instead.
-* If there is not enough content to warrant condensing.
-Accordions increase cognitive load and interaction cost, as users have to make decisions about what headers to click on.
+* There is not enough content to warrant condensing.
+Accordions increase cognitive load and interaction cost, as users have to make decisions about which headers to click.
+* Users would benefit from seeing additional context for a discrete piece of content.
+Use the [Addtional info](https://design.va.gov/components/additional-info) component instead.
+Additional info uses the show/hide interaction in a similar way to accordions.b

 ### How to use accordions